 McLaren

-Norris lost running in FP1 due to aero-rake work and in FP2 with a hydraulic leak, limiting his long-run laps; he finished FP1 P3 (1:31.798) and FP2 P4 (1:30.649) and warned the team is “two or three steps behind” without meaningful consecutive laps.
-Piastri topped FP2 (P1, 1:30.133) after solid running and called it a “decent day” with useful data, while Senior Director Randy Singh praised the recovery from issues but cautioned the pecking order hasn’t fundamentally changed.
+Norris lost much running: FP1 interrupted by aero-rake work and FP2 by a hydraulic leak, limiting long-run laps.
+He posted FP1 P3 (1:31.798) and FP2 P4 (1:30.649) but warned the team is “two or three steps behind” without solid consecutive laps.
+Piastri led FP2 (P1, 1:30.133) after trouble-free running and called it a decent day with useful data.
+Senior Director Randy Singh praised the recovery from issues while noting the overall order has not shifted dramatically.

 Mercedes